LinuxAtDuke/Intro-To-Docker/README.md

 If you go to the Docker website, [https://docs.docker.com](https://docs.docker.com), you'll see a dozen paragraphs explaining what Docker can do and how different techie folks can use it.
 It's worth a read, but when it comes down to it, Docker is really just **containers that run commands** and **images that make containers**.

 Docker uses LXC (LinuX Containers) as a way to run multiple isolated Linux systems on a single host.
-This uses cgroups to isloate resources and namespaces to make sure each virtual system is as isolated as possible from the host and other containers.
+This uses cgroups to isolate resources and namespaces to make sure each virtual system is as isolated as possible from the host and other containers.
 LXC and cgroups are built into the Linux kernel, so you can do all of this without Docker, but Docker provides an nice, human-friendly interface for this technology.

 You don't need to know all about the LXC or cgroups stuff to use Docker, but it's interesting stuff, if you're curious.
 All you need to know for this class is that Docker containers are tiny, efficient virtual servers that run in their own bubble inside a host server.